Women in the Spanish Civil War: August 1936

 When Constantina was taken by Nationalist forces on 7 August 1936, those forces sought revenge for anarchist shooting of Nationalist prisoners.
-Women who had found themselves widowed recently or who had husbands serving with the Legionaries were raped in a mass orgy event fueled by alcohol provided by local wineries.
+Women who had found themselves widowed recently or who had husbands serving with the Republican side were raped in a mass orgy event fueled by alcohol provided by local wineries.
 On 10 August, show trials were held and many women were given death sentences for things like displaying Republican flags, expressing admiration for President Roosevelt or criticizing their employers.
 Among the women executed were two pregnant girls.

 In Lora, where Nationalist forces killed between six hundred and one thousand people in the summer of 1936, women who survived often had their heads shaved to where just a tuft remained, and that tuft then had a ribbon with monarchist colors tied to it.
 These women were also often subject to abuse and further humiliation.

 The start of the Civil War saw women in Barcelona change their behavior, notably in the way they dressed.
 For the first time, they were able to appear in public wearing pants without people perceiving them as violating societal norms about decency.
 Unified Socialist Party of Catalonia began to dominate on the socialist side in Catalonia late 1936, and finally consolidated power in 1937 on the Republican side.

 While other communist organizations existed, Partido Comunista de España remained the dominant one.
 In the first year of the Civil War, the Partido Comunista de España rapidly increased their membership by nearly three-fold.
 Among the peasantry, women represented nearly a third of PCE's membership.
 During the Civil War, Ibárruri earned herself the nickname La Pasionaria as she traveled the country to speak in opposition to Francoist forces.
-She also used radio to spread her message, becoming famous for calling men and women to arms, saying, "¡No pasarán!"
-One of the most famous phrases she uttered in the civil war was, "It is better to die on your feet than live on your knees."
+She also used radio to spread her message, becoming famous for calling men and women to arms, saying, "¡No pasarán!".
+One of the most famous phrases she uttered in the civil war was "It is better to die on your feet than live on your knees".
 The Communist Party did not approve of her private life though, asking her to end her relationship with a male party member who was seventeen years younger than her, which she did.
 Female Stalinists actively participated in POUM and Trotskyite purges in Barcelona.
 Women like Teresa Pàmies intentionally excluded POUM affiliated women even as they tried to build bridges with PCE.